-c.
+ed.
 Reviews

 - i.
 If the appointee believes that the decision against reappointment was made in violation of academic freedom and rights or was procedurally inadequate, the CAFR, upon petition by the appointee, will review the allegations and report to the President. - ii.
-If the appointee believes that the decision against reappointment was based on inadequate consideration of the standards for continued service, the Dean of the Faculty may review the evaluation. - iii.
-In either (i) or (ii), the result of a finding in favor of the appointee will be to return to the department for reconsideration.
+If the appointee believes that the decision against reappointment was based on inadequate consideration of the standards for continued service, the Dean of the Faculty may review the evaluation - iii.
+In either (i) or (ii), the result of a finding in favor of the appointee will be to return to the department for reconsideration. - iv.
+In a case where the disagreement between the department and the Dean of the Faculty cannot be resolved, the CAPT will review the candidate's file and make a recommendation to the Vice President for Academic Affairs.
+This recommendation will be made on or before September 30. - v.
+The Vice President for Academic Affairs shall make the decision to accept or reject recommendations in all cases presented.
+The decision on the candidates shall be announced as soon as possible to the departments concerned, but in no case later than October 15.